aolunuga/opproject/readme_open.txt

 * Java Runtime Environment (JRE) version 1.4.2 or higher

-* MySQL 5.0.27 or PostgreSQL 8.1
+* MySQL 5.0.27, PostgreSQL 8.1

-* MySQL or PostgreSQL JDBC driver
+* Suitable JDBC driver for your chosen database

 * Apache Tomcat 5.5

-Other application servers and databases are supported by the Team Edition.
+Other application servers can be supported on request.

 Documentation